bauerjj/bauerjj.github.io/_pages/linux-tips.md

  *  `export BB_NUMBER_THREADS=7` will take advantage of more cores.
 You can also set this inside of your `local.conf`
 	```
  * Use `PACKAGECONFIG_CONFARGS` if the `bb` file doesn't have explicitly set up the array like this: `PACKAGECONFIG[f1] = "--with-f1,--without-f1,build-deps-f1,rt-deps-f1"`
- * If you get an error, set CPU thread to 1 by `export MAKE_CPU_COUNT=1` and/or `BB_NUMBER_THREADS="1"` in your local.conf.
+ * If you get an error, set CPU thread to 1 by  `BB_NUMBER_THREADS="1"` in your local.conf.
 Then bitbake to see the error without having to scroll all over the place.
 You can also just grep the log output if using multi-thread.
  * To find similar recipes by part of the name: `bitbake-layers show-recipes "*-image-*"`
  * To find recipes in numerous layers: http://layers.openembedded.org/layerindex/branch/krogoth/layers/
  * `inherit core-image` will also pull in the `packagegroup-base.bb` recipe inside of poky.
 Look in this for ideas to add to `FEATURE_INSTALL` such as X11, zeroconf, etc